-Third, one may suspect that respondents exert more effort on the task if their decision has real-life consequences.
-Although we do not find any differences in allocation decisions in our setting, increased effort could lead to differential allocation decisions in settings that are more complicated than ours.
+real-life consequences.
+Although we do not find any differences in choices in our setting, increased effort could lead to differential choices in settings that are more complicated than ours.
 To investigate this possibility, we use response times at the question level as a noisy measure for unobserved effort in the task and analyze how response times vary between treatment and control groups.
-Results in Table 8 show that there are
+Results in Table 8 show that there are virtually no differences